The Top Pound for Pound Boxers in the World

 Manny Pacquiao got his revenge and settled the score against Timothy Bradley.
 The fight was actually closer than their first match, but nevertheless, Pacquiao got the deserved win.
-With two wins back under his belt, he is supposedly taking on the winner of the Marquez vs. Mike Alvarado fight next.
-However, there's been murmurs of a third fight with Bradley for some reason.
+With two wins back under his belt, he is supposed to be taking on Juan Manuel Marquez for a 5th time next.
+However, there have also been murmurs of a third fight with Bradley for some reason, amongst other potential diversions.

-Wait, so Bradley loses his first fight, officially, and he moves up a spot?
-Sigh.
-Yes.
 As we've been saying, the Pacquiao-Marquez-Bradley situation is a mess.
-But he has the legit win over Marquez, and he acquitted himself pretty well against Pacquiao in fight number 2.
-I'm guessing that even in defeat, he feels as if he has the monkey off his back now.
+But Bradley still has the legit win over Marquez, and he acquitted himself pretty well against Pacquiao in fight number 2.
+I'm guessing that even in that defeat, he feels as if he has the monkey off his back now.
 So what's next for Bradley?
 He has potentially unfinished business with both Marquez and Ruslan Provodnikov, and there are plenty of other big names he could take on.

 If you've followed the pound for pound rankings on this website, then you have surely noticed Klitschko jumping up and down from update to update.
 That's because from fight to fight my opinion changes on how dominant he is, and whether he does enough with his size and talent.
 Case in point, he dominated Alexander Povetkin, but never applied himself in the way he could have, or should have, in what was an ugly, hard to watch match.
-Still, 61 career victories, and 19 straight wins over the past nine years, including 15 title defenses.
+Still, 62 career victories, and 20 straight wins over the past nine years, including 16 title defenses.
 Staggering.
 Alex Leapai was the most recent ho-hum opponent, but Kubrat Pulev represents the best opponent he's faced in quite some time.